k4connect/docker-android-build-box/README.md

 ## Tags

-Use tag to sepecific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `mingc/android-build-box:1.11.0`
+Use tag to specific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `k4connect/android-build-box:1.12.0`

+### 1.12.0

+* Add Android SDK 29
+* Add Android Build Tools: 29.0.1, 29.0.2

 ### 1.11.0